Industrial Ventilation - 4. Fans

 - On packaged fans, the motor is furnished and mounted by the manufacturer (direct-drive).
 On larger units, the motor is mounted separately and coupled directly to the fan or indirectly by a belt drive.

-- Belt Drive fans offers flexibility in that fan speed, which can be changed by altering the drive ratio.
-This flexibility may be important in some applications to provide for changes in system capacity or pressure requirements due to changes in process, hood design, equipment location or air cleaning equipment.
+- Belt drive fans offer flexibility in the adjustment of the fan speed.
+The speed can be changed by altering the drive ratio.
+This flexibility may be important in some applications where there is the need to provide for changes in system capacity or pressure requirements determined by modifications of the process, hood design, equipment location or air cleaning equipment.

-- It is normally a custom to select a fan that is working at no more than 80% of its full rated speed.
-The motor selected should be able to handle the horsepower required to achieve that speed i.e. a speed increase of 20%.
+- It is normally a custom to select a fan that can supply the required airflow (volume and pressure) at no more than 80% of its full-rated speed.
+However, the motor selected should be able to handle the horsepower required to achieve that rated speed (i.e., a speed increase of 20%).

-Safety guards are required for all danger points such as inlet, outlet, shaft, drive and cleanout doors.
-Construction should comply with applicable provincial governmental safety requirements.
+Safety guards are required for all danger points such as the inlet, outlet, shaft, drive, and cleanout doors.
+Construction should comply with applicable jurisdictional governmental safety requirements.

-Except for low speed fan units, fans usually are noisy.
-Noise can be distracting, irritating, and/or damaging to the ear.
+Except for low-speed fan units, fans usually are noisy.
+Noise can be distracting, irritating, or damaging to the ear.
 Fan noise can be a problem both in the plant and to neighbours outside.
 Most fan manufacturers publish sound ratings for their products and these levels should be considered when selecting a fan.